Mad cow crisis: Withholding information

 The United Kingdom, governed at the time by Prime Minister John Major, was accused of misleading other countries by withholding information.
 At the time of the ban on the use of meat and bone meal in ruminant feed, the British government never informed the European Commission and other member states of its decision and of the suspicions surrounding the use of meat and bone meal, even though exports to other countries were increasing.

 Insufficient controls

 The British government is suspected of not having taken all the necessary precautions following the ban on meat and bone meal in ruminant feed, not only by overlooking cross-contamination but also by failing to provide the controls and sanctions required for the effective application of the measures taken.
 The report of the European Parliament's Temporary Committee of Inquiry into the BSE crisis in February 1997 underlined the British government's heavy responsibility for the spread of the disease.
+Disputed claims by Harash Narang, who worked with families of the victims of vCJD, stated that the government withdrew funding from his tests for the new variants of prion infection, and had attempted to cover up the extent of BSE infections.